ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 &nbsp;

+## 5. Deploy Containers: Collaborate

+API Logic Server also creates scripts for deployment.
+While these are ***not required at this demo,*** this means you can enable collaboration with Business Users:

+1. Create a container from your project -- see `devops/docker-image/build_image.sh`
+2. Upload to Docker Hub, and
+3. Deploy for agile collaboration.
+&nbsp;

 ## Summary

 <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/basic_demo/summary.jpeg?raw=true">

-In minutes, you've used API Logic Server to convert an idea into working software, deployed for collaboration, and iterated to meet new requirements.
+In minutes - not days or weeks - you've used API Logic Server to convert an idea into **working software,** added **logic and security,** and **iterated** to meet new requirements.

+To dive deeper, you can install [API Logic Server](https://apilogicserver.github.io/Docs) and execute this demo - or create a system from your own databases.

 &nbsp;

+---

 ## Appendix: Database Schema